 If you feel overwhelmed by something, you can use "divide-and-conquer" techniques commonly used in CBT.
 Basically you break your issues into the smaller parts that they consist of, and then they might seem less powerful or overwhelming.

 You can, in the same way, do this for the habits that you have.
-Say you recieve a ton of Twitter notifications every day, and you make a point to check them all.
+Say you receive a ton of Twitter notifications every day, and you make a point to check them all.
 Ask yourself each step of the way (when checking each tweet) "is this really necessary?
 Would it be the end of the world if I did not do this?"

-The point isn't to completely remove all of your desires, but to moderate them and restrain yourself from overindulging.
+The point isn't to completely remove all of your desires but to moderate them and restrain yourself from overindulging.